SalesforceCommerceCloud/b2c-crm-sync/README.md

 ![Introducing b2c-crm-sync](/docs/images/crm-sync.gif)

 > That's correct.
-If you have a B2C Commerce Sandbox and a [Salesforce Platform DevHub](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev) -- you can get this integration setup in 15 minutes.
+If you have a B2C Commerce Sandbox and a [Salesforce Platform DevHub](https://trailhead.salesforce.com/content/learn/modules/sfdx_app_dev) -- you can get this integration setup in an hour your very first time implementing b2c-crm-sync.
+Average deployment times for experienced developers and architects to a scratchOrg is 15 to 30 minutes.

 ## Application Overview ##